 Some ideas that can help freelancers with their productivity:

-- Create and follow a to-do list: Prioritize your tasks and plan your day upfront to understand all things you should complete in your working day.
+- Create and follow a to-do list: Prioritise your tasks and plan your day upfront to understand all things you should complete in your working day.

-- Time-tracking tools: If you work with clients on an hourly base, the client might ask you to use a particular time-tracking tool such as Toggl or TimeDoctor.
-Familiarize yourself with these platforms!
+- Time-tracking tools: If you work with clients on an hourly basis, the client might ask you to use a particular time-tracking tool such as Toggl or TimeDoctor.
+Familiarise yourself with these platforms!

 Join our IT freelancer community today!
 Create your freelance profile in just 2 minutes.

 False self-employment is a situation where a freelancer is treated as an employee of a company, but the company does not abide by the legal requirements associated with the employment of a worker.

 This can include not paying social security contributions, not granting the freelancer the same rights as employees, and not providing the same level of protection for the freelancer in terms of job security, health insurance, and other employee benefits.

 False self-employment (“Scheinselbstständigkeit”) is one of the main concerns for freelancers in Germany, as cited by 24% of our survey.